linlin1023/Taskly/README.md

+# Taskly

-# Task list to track down my daily todo items
+## Task list to track down my daily todo items

 - can add new items in shopping list
   - have animation to improve User experience